math module

 rotate(axis, theta)

 Return the vector rotated around axis through angle theta.
-Right-hand rule applies
+Right-hand rule.

 slerp(other, t)